 Round 1: With larger hook and RS facing, join yarn to first st at right corner.
 Ch 1, *work 1 sc in each st across, at corner work 3 sc, work 46 (50, 54, 58, 62) (66, 72, 76, 80) across, at corner work 3 sc; rep from * around, sl st in first sc to join.
 Fasten off and weave in ends.

-With RS facing, place the side of the panels together.
-Pm at the centre of panels.
+With RS facing, place the sides of the panels together.
+Pm at the centre of the panels.
 Measure 4″ to the back and 8″ to the front and place markers.
-Total neck opening of 12″.
+The total neck opening is 12″.
 You can try on the top to make sure the neck opening is a good fit.
 Adjust markers if needed.

 Front/Back